Here are a few of my favourite simple Persian Proverbs (with English translation), rich with meaning, but light on complicated vocabulary!

 Iranians love watermelons, so I’d expect to see someone trying to carry as many watermelons as possible.

-This isn’t unique to Farsi, but I’ve never heard it said in any other language
+This isn’t unique to Persian, but I’ve never heard it said in any other language

 مگه پول علف خرسه — “Why, is money just leaves to a bear?”

 This proverb means “money doesn’t grow on trees”.
 Bears just play on piles of leaves, and you wouldn’t do the same with a pile of money, would you?

 Persian learner’s note: This saying has the word مگه (mageh) in it, which literally (and sometimes colloquially) is written مگر (magar).